Priesthood: A Gift from God

 The funding of the plan has taken many forms over the years.
 In the early days, the Archdiocese devoted a variety of funding sources to the Priests’ Pension Plan, including allocating a portion of the Christmas collection taken up in parishes.
 In 1982, when the Catholic Services Appeal was first launched, a portion of gifts to the CSA supported the Priests’ Pension Plan.
 Beginning in 1989, the plan was funded in part through the CSA, and in part through parish assessments.
 The Stewards for Tomorrow campaign of the mid-1990s added to the plan as well.

-We must fully support our Priests’ Pension Plan.
+We must continue to ensure a healthy and stable Priests’ Pension Plan.
 The average age of our active priests is high, and a large number of these priests were members of sizable ordination classes.
 These generations are nearing retirement, causing a pressing need to provide for the men who have so faithfully served us.

 There are many financial pressures on the Priests’ Pension Plan: